Kevinkoy/PROJECT_WEB_OCRES/frontend/README.md

 1/ Pull the project from the Github Repository below, 2/ Drop on Visual Studio Code
 3/ Open Terminal
-4/ Go to frontend file: 'cd frontend'
+4/ Go to frontend file: `cd frontend`
-5/ Install node_modules with : 'npm install'
+5/ Install node_modules with : `npm install`
-6/ Run the project : 'npm start'
+6/ Run the project : `npm start`
-7/ If any library missing, check at the terminal : "module not found", just 'npm install [name_of_module_not_found]' precised on the terminal.
+7/ If any library missing, check at the terminal : module not found, just `npm install [name_of_module_not_found]` precised on the terminal.

 *****************************************************************************************************************